-- Liaise with the head teacher to inform her of any issues and ongoing investigations. - As required, liaise with the 'case manager' (as per Part Four of KCSiE 2023) and the LADO where there are child protection concerns/allegations that relate to a member of staff. - Liaise with the case manager and the LADO/LADO Allegation Officer where there are concerns about a staff member. - Liaise with staff on matters of safety and safeguarding and deciding when to make a referral by liaising with other agencies and acts as a source of support, advice, and expertise for other staff. - Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children. - Liaise with the local authority and other agencies in line with Working Together to Safeguard Children 2023(published 15th December 2023) and the local Nottinghamshire Safeguarding Children Partnership procedures and practice guidance. - The head teacher, designated safeguarding leads and governing body are aware of the local arrangements put in place by Nottinghamshire Safeguarding Children Partnership (NSCP) and know how to access the NSCP website and training. - The Designated Safeguarding Lead attends the NCC Focus Group meetings which take place termly at schools around the county / on TEAMs.
-The DSL then feeds back to SLT and updates or changes which are then shared with staff when relevant. - In the staff rooms there are Safeguarding notice boards.
-On these updates and newsletters from TETC team are posted.
+- Liaise with the head teacher to inform him of any issues and ongoing investigations. - As required, liaise with the 'case manager' (as per Part Four of KCSiE 2023) and the LADO where there are child protection concerns/allegations that relate to a member of staff. - Liaise with the case manager and the LADO/LADO Allegation Officer where there are concerns about a staff member. - Liaise with staff on matters of safety and safeguarding and deciding when to make a referral by liaising with other agencies and acts as a source of support, advice, and expertise for other staff. - Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children. - Liaise with the local authority and other agencies in line with Working Together to Safeguard Children 2023(updated Feb 2024) and the local Nottinghamshire Safeguarding Children Partnership procedures and practice guidance. - The head teacher, designated safeguarding leads and governing body are aware of the local arrangements put in place by Nottinghamshire Safeguarding Children Partnership (NSCP) and know how to access the NSCP website and training. - The Designated Safeguarding Lead attends the NCC Focus Group meetings which take place termly at schools around the county / on TEAMs.
+The DSL then feeds back to SLT and updates or changes which are then shared with staff when relevant. - The designated Safeguarding lead attends Newark Town DSL network to share local practice and issues. - In the staff rooms there are Safeguarding notice boards.
+On these updates and newsletters from Education, Safeguarding, Health and Wellbeing hub (previously TETC team) are posted.
 The newsletters are also emailed to whole school staff as they contain live links to further information.
 The whole school curriculum has a safeguarding element running through and is integral to the curriculum